iosClassForBeginner/speech-en/README.md

 > 0-4.
 Fill "Product name" and then tap "Next"
 > 0-5.
 Select the place for saving your project and then tap "Create"

+## 1, Collect resource

-## 1, Drop your icon into your "Assets.xcassets"
+> 0-1.
+Drop your icon into your "Assets.xcassets"
 <details>
 <summary>View Gif</summary>
 <div style="text-align:center"><img src ="https://github.com/iosClassForBeginner/speech-en/blob/master/resources/0.gif" /></div>